 Survivors Teaching Students®

-Through the Survivors Teaching Students®: Saving Women’s Lives SM (STS) program, Minnesota Ovarian Cancer Alliance (MOCA) educates future health care professionals in medical schools and nurse practitioners’ and physician assistants’ graduate programs about the signs and symptoms of ovarian cancer.
+Through the Survivors Teaching Students®: Saving Women’s Lives (STS) program, Minnesota Ovarian Cancer Alliance (MOCA) educates future health care professionals in medical schools and nurse practitioners’ and physician assistants’ graduate programs about the signs and symptoms of ovarian cancer.

 The goal of the STS program is to increase the number of health care providers who recognize ovarian cancer symptoms and refer women suspected of ovarian cancer to gynecologic oncologists to diagnose and treat the disease in its earliest stages.